SAP-archive/teched2020-INT160/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called # INT160 - Build Your Own Enterprise-Ready Chatbot with SAP Conversational AI.

 ## Overview